Great Question!

 Both?
 What?!

-Many VAs are full-time employees who are building up their client base after hours.
+Many VAs are full-time employees who are building up their client base outside of their regular work hours.

 They make the leap when the timing works for them.